mbdelarosa/august99-fullstackdev/README.md

 # Web Developer Exam - SpaceX

-Solution to August 99's skills test using React.
 The challenge was to build a simple app that displays launches from Space X. Data was fetched from the `https://api.spacexdata.com/v4/launches/` endpoint, and subsequent data is loaded as the user scrolls down the page.
 Users may also type in keywords on the Search bar to filter results.

 ## Installation

 This project was built using the following:
+- Vite
+- React
 - Material UI
 - Axios